daphnedanaraj/resident-wellbeing-index/README.md

-# 🏡 Resident Wellness Index (RWI) – Data-Driven Framework for University Housing
+# 🏡 Resident Wellbeing Index (RWI) – Data-Driven Framework for University Housing

 This project showcases a structured, analytics-driven system to assess and improve **resident wellbeing** in a university residence hall setting.
 It uses live survey data collected across four phases of the semester and visualizes insights via a Power BI dashboard.
-Built as a portfolio project aligned with the **Assistant Manager, Innovation & Analytics** role at Taylor’s Education Group.

 ---

 ## 🎯 Objective

-To develop a lightweight, scalable **Resident Wellness Index (RWI)** using:
+To develop a lightweight, scalable **Resident Wellbeing Index (RWI)** using:
 - Microsoft Forms (survey data collection)
 - Python (scoring and dimension weighting)
 - Power BI (interactive dashboard)